 Do not use testosterone if you are pregnant or trying to get pregnant.

 Contrary to what people may think, taking testosterone is not dangerous for women and would not make you look like a man or a hunk except, of course if you overdo it.
+Checkout the best way to clean clothes with just water.

 This is why like other medications or supplements, you should consult your physician before taking it for possible side effects.